eclipse-archived/ceylon-lang.org/documentation/1.0/reference/expression/invocation.md

         // whatever
     }

-If we call `tricky()` with no arguments in positional style then the default value for the parameter will take effect:
+If we call `tricky()` with no arguments in positional style, or use the unnamed sequenced argument version of named invocation, then the default value for the parameter will take effect:

     tricky(); // same as calling tricky(1, 2, 3)
+    tricky{};

 What about the following:

     tricky({});

-There could be two interpretations for this.
-We might mean "call tricky() with args being `Empty`" or we could mean
+Because of the parameter args is of type `Object...` there could be two interpretations for this.
+We might mean "call tricky() with the argument, `{ {} }`" or we could mean
-"call tricky() with one argument, the empty sequence {}".
+"call tricky() with the empty sequence `{}`.
+The compiler assumes the first interpretation.

-The same is true if we call
-it in named argument style without specifying the argument name (`tricky{}`).
-To successfully call it with an empty argument we can either use a named argument:
+There are a couple of ways we can make sure we get what we want, we can either name the sequenced argument in a named argument invocation:

     tricky{
         args={};